Pain, Spine, & Rehab Associates

 If you have pain, numbness, or weakness in your forearm, wrists, or thumb and first two fingers of your hand, you may have carpal tunnel syndrome (CTS).
-At Pain, Spine & Rehab Associates in Gaithersburg and Olney, Maryland, the team of physical medicine and pain management experts diagnose carpal tunnel syndrome and offer customized treatments to relieve your symptoms and restore function to your arm and hand.
+At Pain, Spine & Rehab Associates in Gaithersburg, Maryland, the team of physical medicine and pain management experts diagnose carpal tunnel syndrome and offer customized treatments to relieve your symptoms and restore function to your arm and hand.
 Schedule an appointment online or by phone today for compassionate, patient-focused care.

 Carpal tunnel syndrome is a common condition that develops when inflammation in your wrist narrows your carpal tunnel and compresses the median nerve.
 Your carpal tunnel is a narrow opening between your wrist bones that allows the median nerve to extend from your arm into your hand.